Investing in Copper Stocks

 Growing demand due to EV/renewable energy

-EVs use up to four times as much copper as an internal combustion engine (ICE) vehicle due to its electric motor, batteries, inverters, wiring and charging stations.
-An ICE might use 15-28kg copper, but an EV uses 85kg.
-One study projects EV related copper demand rising from a recent level of around 210k tonnes a year to 2.4m tonnes by 2030, with electric vehicles rising from around 3.1m units to around 32m units in 2030.
+EVs use up to four times as much copper as an internal combustion engine (ICE) vehicle due to its electric motor, batteries, inverters, wiring, and charging stations.
+An ICE might use 15-28kg of copper, but an EV uses 85kg.
+One study projects EV-related copper demand rising from a recent level of around 210k tonnes a year to 2.4m tonnes by 2030, with electric vehicles rising from around 3.1m units to around 32m units in 2030.

 Flat supply creates opportunities